telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/add-dimention-to-column-axis.md

 ## See Also

-Other articles on Kendo UI PivotGrid and how-to examples:
+Other articles on the Kendo UI PivotGrid and how-to examples:

 * [PivotGrid JavaScript API Reference](/api/javascript/ui/pivotgrid)
 * [How to Change Data Source Dynamically]({% slug howto_change_datasource_dynamically_pivotgrid %})